abhayrana1701/url-shortener-project/README.md

 The API returns appropriate HTTP status codes and error messages in case of errors.

 ## Example Usage

-(Provide examples of how to use the API endpoints, including request bodies and expected responses.
-This section is very helpful for users.)

 Example `POST /api/url/shorten` request: